ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/kleidiai-on-android-with-mediapipe-and-xnnpack/3-benchmark-gemma-i8mm.md

 ---
-title: Benchmarking the Gemma 2B Model using Android NDK r25 with and without KleidiAI
+title: Benchmark the Gemma 2B Model using Android NDK r25 with and without KleidiAI
 weight: 4

 ### FIXED, DO NOT MODIFY